MonetizedMCP/typescript-sdk/README.md

 ## Network

-This SDK currently operates on the Base Sepolia testnet.
+This library currently operates on the Base Sepolia testnet.
 The RPC URL is set to `https://sepolia.base.org`.

 ## Error Handling

-The SDK includes basic error handling for transactions.
+The library includes basic error handling for transactions.
 Failed transactions will return appropriate error messages in the `toolResult` field.

+## Future Improvements

+This is currently a basic utility library.
+Future improvements could include:
+- Support for multiple networks
+- More comprehensive error handling
+- Additional payment-related functionality
+- Configuration options
+- Testing suite
+- More detailed documentation

 ## License